-Silver End is an unsual village in the heart of Essex with a fascinating history and still has a lot of the community feel that it had when it was first developed as a Garden Village by Francis Crittall in 1926.
+Silver End is an unique village in the heart of Essex with a fascinating history, It still has a lot of the community feel that it had when it was first developed as a Garden Village by Francis Crittall in 1926.
 Have a look on our ‘History’ page to find out more about how Silver End was designed and developed as part of the Modern Movement.

-These days it still centres around the original village centre, now comprising of a Co-op store with a Post Office, Boots Chemist, opticians, library, hairdressers, doctors surgery, charity shop and two take-aways.
-There is a village hall (the largest in the UK) which houses ‘Jack and Jill’s pre-school’, the Children’s Centre, a Social Club, and various other leisure activities including luncheon clubs and aerobics classes amongst many others.
-There is also a primary school, a pub with a beer garden, a bowls club and many other groups and clubs to join around the village.
+These days, it still centres around the original village centre now comprising of a Co-op store with a Post Office, Boots Chemist, hairdressers, doctors surgery, charity shop and two take-aways.
+There is a village hall (the largest in the UK) which houses ‘Jack and Jill’s pre-school’, the Children’s Centre, a Social Club, the Parish Council office, Heritage Centre, the Library and various other leisure activities including the luncheon club and aerobics classes amongst many others.
+Also in the village is a primary school, pub with a beer garden, a bowls club and many other groups and clubs to join within the village.

-There is plenty of green space in Silver End with two large playing fields which also provide tennis courts, a football pavilion and the Scout Hut.
-The Memorial Gardens, which has been awarded a Green Flag, has a childrens playground and plenty of space to enjoy a quiet picnic or wander down to the Rose Garden and the Japanese Water Garden.
-There are also allotment sites within the village aswell.
+There is plenty of green space in Silver End with two large playing fields which also provide tennis courts, football pitches and a Scout Hut.
+The Memorial Gardens, which were awarded a Green Flag, has a childrens playground and plenty of space to enjoy a quiet picnic, or wander down to the Rose Garden and the Japanese Water Garden.
+There are also allotment sites within the village.